58 Notable alumni of

 -

 Mayuko Fukuda is a Japanese actress who made her debut in 1998.
-She is contracted to talent agency FLaMme.
+She was managed by the talent agency FLaMme.

 -